digitallinguistics/API/README.md

 * ##### Path
 Requests to the DLx API may optionally include the API version number immediately after the hostname, like so: `https://api.digitallinguistics.io/v1/`.
 The rest of the path should follow the URL syntax outlined above.
 If the version number is omitted, the service defaults to the latest version of the API.

-* ##### Querystring **NOT YET SUPPORTED**
+* ##### Querystring
 Many requests to the API take optional or required querystring parameters.
 These are added to the end of the URL following a `?`, in the format `{parameter}={value}`.
-For example, the URL `https://api.digitallinguistics.io/texts?fields=id,title,` will retrieve all the user's texts, but only return the ID and title fields for each text.
+For example, the URL `https://api.digitallinguistics.io/texts?public=true,` will retrieve all texts that are publicly available, rather than just the user's texts.
 Be sure to encode the querystring as a URI component (using a method such as JavaScript's `encodeURIComponent`) to avoid errors due to spaces or special characters.
 For a complete list of which query parameters are accepted for which types of requests, visit the [API documentation][3].

 * ##### Body
 The body of the request should contain any resources to be uploaded to the database, in [DLx data format][4] (JSON).